hazelcast/hazelcast-mesos/README.md

+# DEPRECATED - Hazelcast Mesos

+This module gives you the ability to deploy Hazelcast on the Mesos cluster.

 ## Warning
 This is an early version of Hazelcast Mesos integration.
 Anything in this project may change without notice and/or break older installations.

-# Hazelcast Mesos

-This module gives you the ability to deploy Hazelcast on the Mesos cluster.

 ## Prerequisites